dvarrazzo/postgresql-it/README.rst

   update`` again to push new strings further towards older versions if needed.
 - Run ``make check`` to look for errors.
 - Commit the changes.

+The following steps are useful if you have commit rights to the PostgreSQL repository.

+- Create a symlink ``pgtr`` in this directory to the messages repository (``pgtranslation/messages.git``).
 - Run ``make pgtrpush`` to commit the updates in the pgtranslation message repos.
 - Run ``git push --all`` in the pgtranslation message repos to push changes